-Warning: This post features antique photos containing nudity.
+Warning: This post features antique photographs of nudes.

 Yes, pornography.
-Soon after film photography was invented the erotic industry was born.
+Soon after the invention of photography, the erotic industry was born.

 Don’t Conform to Beauty Standards

-Victorian erotic photos seem to come in two categories: Those that contain sexual acts and those that contain subjects posing nude.
+Victorian erotic photos fall into two categories: Those that contain sexual acts and those that contain tastefully posed nudes.

-Those containing sexual acts – with men, women, alone or together and in any combination – are not much different than the types of erotic photos found today.
+Those containing sexual acts — men, women, alone or together, and in any combination — are not much different than the types of erotic photos found today.

-The nudes, on the other hand, contain nothing that those in the 21st century would find lewd.
-They appear instead more like art photos.
+The nudes, on the other hand, contain nothing 21st century eyes would consider lewd.
+They are closer to art photos than erotica.

-No matter the type of photos, the people appearing in them would not be considered attractive today.
+No matter the type of photos, the people appearing in them would not be considered attractive by modern standards.
 This is because: